 Ransomware commonly spreads through spam email with malicious attachments, and many distributors already know the most effective subject titles to grab a user’s attention.
 They also usually send malicious payloads in common file types: jpegs, Word docs, Excel sheets, and other attachments that most offices use regularly.
 Users should be wary of email attachments from unfamiliar senders, especially from outside their organization.
 Some ransomware actors also use uncommon files in their spam mail, and rely on the users to simply click without looking.
-Watch out and avoid opening suspicious file extensions (like .EXE, .VBS or .SCR).
+Avoid opening suspicious file extensions (like .EXE, .VBS or .SCR).
 Some users can even configure their webmail servers to block those attachments.

 Ransomware typically needs to connect with a command and control (C&C) server to complete its encryption routine.
 Without access to the internet, the ransomware will sit idle on an infected device.
 If a user manages to catch the ransomware during the early stages of the attack, they can disable internet access and mitigate any damage.

 Take advantage of all the tools and security features at your disposal